Gate.io Review 2026

 What Could Be Better

-- Limited educational resources compared to Coinbase
+- Minimal educational content compared to Coinbase or Binance Academy

 Overall Score